-He had a name that sounded destined for fame.
+He had a name that sounded destined for fame: Rick Valentine.
+(Aka Mr. Valentine.
+Or, Rick to his theater students).

 But fate had other ideas.

 To be clear, Mr. Valentine loved his job.
 More specifically, he loved his students.
 And they loved him.
 Through thick and thin.
 More importantly, they respected him.
 And he respected them in equal measure.
 Good and bad alike.
 Especially his theater kids.
 They weren’t always the best students in a traditional academic sense.
 But he wouldn’t have traded them in for the world.
-The robotic 4.0 types?
+Especially for the robotic 4.0 types.
+They bored him.

 The primary source of stress at his job was rarely in the classroom, or on stage.
 It was the outside bullshit.
 The bureaucracy.
 Things he couldn’t control.
 Specifically, budget cuts, which slashed his award-winning theater program in half.
-The writing was on the wall: It wouldn’t be long before budget cuts forced him into being a mere ordinary English teacher.
-He liked teaching lit.
+The writing was on the wall: It wouldn’t be long before budget cuts forced him off the stage and back into a conventional classroom.
+It wasn’t that he didn’t like teaching lit.
 But he loved teaching theater.

-Compounding matters was the onset of 40, which was turning out to be much more anxiety that he anticipated.
-He always had the idea that age was just a number, anyway.
-It was all about state of mind.
+Compounding matters was the onset of 40, which was causing much more anxiety that he anticipated.
+He always had the idea that age was just a number.
+And that it was all about state of mind.
 And though he still wholeheartedly believed this, something about reaching a new decade was harder than anticipated.
 Perhaps had he reached the pinnacle of his dreams by now, it would have been an easier pill to swallow.
-But it was a sobering reminder that the curtain to his dreams was almost full closed – even if half of his life still lay ahead of him.
+But it was a sobering reminder that the curtain to his dreams were almost closed – even if half of his life still lay ahead of him.

 He knew he still had a lot to thankful for, including a steady relationship that – until recently – had been smooth sailing despite the routine complacency that had settled in.
-But rough waters seemed to be picking up lately.
-And though the final play of the year was finally over, it had followed a steady, stressful stream of non-stop productions throughout the year.
-But now that the demands of it were mercifully over, he could hopefully recalibrate his life, so that all the other scattered pieces would finally fall back into place.
+But now that the demands of a steady, stressful string of plays were over for the year, he could hopefully recalibrate and put the focus back on his relationship.
 At the very least, he could take pride in yet another successful, sold-out production.
 And it wasn’t just about recouping some of his money back.
 It was about giving these kids the audience they deserved.
 Though, he also reminded them that whether there is one face in the crowd, or 500, you perform as though you were on the biggest Broadway stage.
 Every.
 Single.
 Time.

-No doubt, his students kept him grounded.
-They were the one thing that thing that kept him most stable and centered (how many teachers could say that?).
-And it was because of these students that he got to remain in the world of theater, where he felt most at home.
+His students were also the only one thing that thing that kept him most stable and grounded (how many teachers could say that?).
+And it was because of these students that he got to keep one foot on stage, where he felt most at home.

 It had been two years since he last performed on stage – the longest such stretch of his adult life.
 His lack of time to devote to his dream was compounded by the diminishing returns he noticed between auditions and roles, proportionate to his exponentially increasing waistline.